David-Vandensteen/neocore/README.md

 wt cmd
 ```

-* Clone the lastest Neocore version repository by copying and paste the following commands in the terminal
+* Clone the latest Neocore version repository by copying and paste the following commands in the terminal
 ```cmd
 if not exist %temp%\neocore (
   git clone https://github.com/David-Vandensteen/neocore.git %temp%\neocore